microsoft/healthfutures-evagg/README.md

 variant publication evidence.
 These components are designed to be assembled in various ways into an experiment "app" that can be run via the `run_query_sync` entrypoint to perform some sort of concrete analysis.

-### App specs
+### Defining experiment apps

 An "app" is any Python class that implements the `lib.evagg.IEvAggApp` protocol (essentially just an `execute` method).
-An app specification is defined in a yaml file as an ordered dictionary of key/value pairs describing the full class/parameter hierarchy to be instantiated before `execute` is called.
+An app is defined in a yaml specification file as an ordered dictionary of key/value pairs describing the full class/parameter hierarchy to be instantiated before `execute` is called.
 The abstract format of a yaml spec is as follows: